openhealthcare/opal-lab/README.md

 Now in the record panel you should be able to click add, type in Smear and you should get a rendered form with the options for pathology of positive/negative/not known.

-You can override the form template by putting a form at /templates/lab_tests/forms/{{ model api name }}_form.html
+You can override the form template by putting a form at /templates/lab_tests/forms/{{ model api name }}_form.html.

+Note at the moment, observations must all have a unique name.
+This may change in the future.

 ### Other fields on LabTest